 In the mood for a walk or bike ride on a beautiful day?
 Some of Union County's historic sites are within easy walking distance of NJ Transit rail stations.
-The (#) below refers to site numbers in this book.
-For those wishing to cycle from a train station, be sure to check with NJ Transit's guidelines for bringing bikes aboard the trains.
+For those wishing to cycle from a train station, be sure to check with NJ Transit's guidelines for bringing bikes aboard trains.
 Union County Parks (ucnj.org/parks) is also rolling out routes for cyclists to visit several historic sites along a 10-12 mile ride.